cleardusk/3DDFA_V2/readme.md

 This work extends [3DDFA](https://github.com/cleardusk/3DDFA), named **3DDFA_V2**, titled [Towards Fast, Accurate and Stable 3D Dense Face Alignment](https://guojianzhu.com/assets/pdfs/3162.pdf), accepted by [ECCV 2020](https://eccv2020.eu/).
 The supplementary material is [here](https://guojianzhu.com/assets/pdfs/3162-supp.pdf).
 The [gif](./docs/images/webcam.gif) above shows a webcam demo of the tracking result, in the scenario of my lab.
 This repo is the official implementation of 3DDFA_V2.

 Compared to [3DDFA](https://github.com/cleardusk/3DDFA), 3DDFA_V2 achieves better performance and stability.
 Besides, 3DDFA_V2 incorporates the fast face detector [FaceBoxes](https://github.com/zisianw/FaceBoxes.PyTorch) instead of Dlib.
 A simple 3D render written by c++ and cython is also included.
-This repo supports the onnxruntime, and the inference latency of default backbone is about **1.35ms/image on CPU** with a single image as input.
+This repo supports the onnxruntime, and the latency of regressing 3DMM parameters using the default backbone is about **1.35ms/image on CPU** with a single image as input.
 If you are interested in this repo, just try it on this **[google colab](https://colab.research.google.com/drive/1OKciI0ETCpWdRjP-VOGpBulDJojYfgWv)**!
-Welcome for valuable issues and PRs 😄
+Welcome for valuable issues, PRs and discussions 😄

 <!-- Currently, the pre-trained model, inference code and some utilities are released.  -->